 TS-0002 version update

-It was felt that transposition of oneM2M specs by ITU-T was very important for global recognition.
+It was felt that adoption of oneM2M specs by ITU-T was very important for global recognition.
 It was felt that members should be willing to take the time to ensure that this happens.
-During offline discussions it appears that there are some members willing to put in the time to carry out this work.
+During offline discussions it appears that there are some members willing to collaborate and put in the time to carry out this work.
+However, some more time is required to work out the action plan.

-TEC DoT agree with the TSDSI position
+TEC (DoT) agreed with this approach..

 More time is requested by TSDSI to pursue this activity.